 An automatic espresso machine

-Automatic espresso machines (also known as “super automatic”) automatically grind the coffee, tamp it, and extract the espresso shot.
+Automatic and automatic-manual espresso machines (also known as “super automatic”) automatically grind the coffee, tamp it, and extract the espresso shot.
 You fill the bean hopper or add pre-ground coffee, add water to a reservoir and press a button or two.
 Some models contain an automated milk frothing and dispensing device.

 Good points about these machines are:

 - You can choose from a wide variety of beans or pre-ground coffee.